JohnSongNow/CSS-Organizer/README.md

 # CSS-Organizer
-A JS script used for organizing CSS files based on a variety of conventions such as block, properties and alphabetical order.
+CSS-Organizer is a organization script used for organizing CSS files based on a variety of commonly used conventions such as block, properties and alphabetical order.
 CSS-Organizer is fully customizable with a wide variety of options such as indenting, minmizing files, and can be easily be implemented as a script for any website.

-Customization is done via a text file called **Options.txt** which can be generated and saved.
+Customization is done with a text file called **Options.txt** which can be generated and saved.
 For a more detailed guide on how to use **Options.txt** look below.

 ### Javascript (Recommended)
-The Javascript version of this is the recommended version, it acts as a seperate script that can easily be intergrated into any website, while it cannot be run locally it is used to build CSS Organizer the following is a good example of this.
+The Javascript version of this is the recommended version, it acts as a seperate script that can easily be intergrated into any website, while it cannot be run locally it is used to build larger CSS-Organizers.

 For an example of intergrating visit [CSS Organizer](johnsong.science/projects/css_organizer "Organizer Example")

 ### Python
-A Python version will also been soon to be released as a seperate script to be ran on windows locally via the cmd prompt.
+CSS-Organizer can also be ran locally using Python **(3.0+)**.
+CSS-Orgganizer should be ran via using a Python IDE or using the cmd line.
+CSS-Organizer will check the local location of the script, i.e. the one in the folder where you first installed it.
 Please note you must **MANUALLY** change the default.txt this way, or generate one using [CSS Organizer](johnsong.science/projects/css_organizer#generator "CSS Oragnizer Options.txt")

 # How to use